Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

   - Balanced
   - Performance

-I personally use a 5090, with the Nvidia App DLSS Preset M, and in-game DLSS Preset on Ultra Quality or DLAA for 7DtD.
+I personally use a 5090, with the Nvidia App DLSS Preset M, and in-game DLSS Preset on Ultra Quality for 7DtD.

 The 7DtD Super Resolution mod is only for Windows OS!
 Not Linux, not Mac.